Suspected war relic projectile found at Geylang construction site

 This is not the first time that a war relic has been found in the vicinity.

-In July 2019, a suspected World War II bomb, around 30cm in length, was discovered by a worker digging the grounds of a half-constructed building in Lorong 23 Geylang, near the Aljunied MRT station.
+In July 2019, a suspected World War II bomb, around 30cm in length, was discovered by a worker who was digging in the grounds of a half-constructed building in Lorong 23 Geylang, near Aljunied MRT station.